Personal Trainers Should Not Offer Nutrition Advice

 At least 40 states, plus the District of Columbia require licensure of nutrition/dietetics professionals.
 In most states, the licensing statutes explicitly define the scope of practice and state that performing as a nutrition/dietetics professional without first obtaining a license is illegal.
 In addition, many employers require dietetics professionals to be registered with the Commission on Dietetics Registration.

-It is acceptable for healthcare professionals (ie., other than registered dieticians) to make nutrition recommendations, however no healthcare professional receives as much formal education on nutrition as do registered dieticians....including physicians.
-In fact, many medical schools do not provide formalized courses on nutrition.
+It is acceptable for healthcare professionals (ie., other than registered dietitians) to make nutrition recommendations, however no healthcare professional receives as much formal education on nutrition as do registered dietitians....including physicians.
+In fact, many medical schools don't provide any formalized course on nutrition (Adams KM, et al. 2006) (Adams KM, et al. 2010).

 It is very important for healthcare professionals to know when to refer patients to another clinician.
 For example, you probably wouldn't ask your dentist for advice on how to lower your cholesterol.
 Even though your dentist has the legal authority to prescribe drugs, and, may actually know quite a bit about how to manage cholesterol imbalances, it would be inappropriate for him/her to write a prescription for a cholesterol-lowering drug.
 Why?
 Because it's outside the scope of professional practice for a dentist.